viper-010/Python_YT/31-Set-Methods/Tutorial /31_02_set-methods.md

 ---

 ## del
-del is not a method, rather it is a keyword which deletes the set entirely.
+- del is not a method, rather it is a keyword.
+- deletes the entitre set

 ### Example
 ```python